 The international law enforcement partners were Australia, Austria, Canada, Denmark, Estonia, Finland, Germany, Hungary, Lithuania, New Zealand, the Netherlands, Norway, Scotland, Sweden, the United Kingdom, the United States.

-F.B.I. recruited an asset who built a crypted device: Anom
+F.B.I. recruited an asset who built a encrypted device: Anom

 It all started in 2018 with the arrest of the CEO of Phantom Secure along with four other principals of the company.
 Phantom Secure was a Canada-based encrypted device platform that allowed criminals to hide their organizations from law enforcement.
 The company bought Blackberry phones, removed all functionalities – including texts, calls, Internet, camera, GPS – and installed an encrypted system so that the phones could only communicate with each other.
 It used to work like an affiliation program in which a new customer needed to be referenced by an existing user, making it more trustworthy.